-Joseph Sheehan is a composer, pianist, and educator immersed in classical, jazz, and world musics.
-In his compositions, performances, and teaching, Sheehan works to connect with people in deep and meaningful ways, and to discover connections between diverse musical communities.
+Joseph Sheehan is a composer, pianist, and educator immersed in classical, jazz, and African music.
+In his work, he aims to connect with musicians and audiences from diverse musical communities and backgrounds.

 Sheehan's compositions explore the space between classical, jazz, and African music.
 Each of these traditions has approaches to beauty, sophistication, and wisdom that are different but sympathetic.
 Sheehan's music investigates and integrates these differences, yielding an aesthetic that is holistic, global, and respectful of tradition.
 Uniting these influences is an expression of song, or melodic clarity; and dance, or rhythmic vitality, in his work.

 Initially Sheehan's musical studies followed a straightforward path.
 He attained advanced degrees in music composition, wrote concert pieces in the classical idiom, and studied jazz piano in lessons and performances.
 A decisive change of course occurred when Sheehan first encountered West African music, which inspired a journey to Ghana to experience its music at the source.
 During an initial six-month stay, Sheehan studied traditional music, dance, and culture with accomplished Ghanaian musicians, enriched through subsequent return trips.
 Ghanaian music has proved profoundly influential on Sheehan's subsequent work and philosophy.